Esthetician School in Ottawa: Programs and How to Enroll

 Frequently Asked Questions

-How long is esthetician school in Ottawa?
+How long does esthetician school take in Ottawa?

-Is esthetician school in Ottawa OSAP eligible?
+Is esthetician school in Ottawa eligible for OSAP?